thejasonhsu/AbeyDocs/RPC/Management-API.md

-The APIs supported by abeychain are mainly based on function modules: admin, miner, personal, etc. These APIs are provided using JSON-RPC.
+The APIs supported by Abey are mainly based on function modules: admin, miner, personal, etc. These APIs are provided using JSON-RPC.

 ## Enabling the management APIs